 • Heavy users (daily, for many years, with escalation) may hit a deeper flatline that lasts 4 to 8 weeks

-• Some people don’t experience a clear flatline at all, they just notice gradual improvement
+• Some people don't experience a clear flatline and instead notice gradual improvement

 • Others get multiple flatlines, one early on and another around months 2 to 3

 Your brain is learning a new baseline.
 It spent months or years at an artificially elevated level of stimulation.
 The flatline is the adjustment period between that artificial high and your natural set point.
-The natural set point is actually more sustainable and more satisfying; you just can’t feel it yet.
+That natural set point can become more sustainable and more satisfying as the adjustment continues.

 This is the single most important piece of advice.
-During the flatline, you’ll feel an almost scientific curiosity: “Let me just check if everything still works.
-Let me see if I can get aroused.”
+During the flatline, you may feel an almost scientific curiosity: "Let me check if everything still works.
+Let me see if I can get aroused."

 Exercise is one of the few things that reliably improves flatline symptoms.
 It releases dopamine and endorphins through natural channels, which helps your brain remember that rewards exist outside of a screen.

-You don’t need intense workouts.
-A 30-minute walk, a light jog, some bodyweight exercises.
-The bar is low.
-Just move.
-On the days when motivation is lowest, that’s when movement matters most.
+Intense workouts are unnecessary.
+A 30-minute walk, a light jog, or some bodyweight exercises is enough.
+On the days when motivation is lowest, even light movement matters.

 The flatline thrives on unstructured time.
 When you have nothing planned and nowhere to be, the numbness deepens and the doubt gets louder.

 Keep a basic daily structure: wake time, meals, work blocks, exercise, social contact, sleep time.
-It doesn’t have to be rigid, but it gives your brain a scaffold to hold onto while the internal renovation is happening.
+It can stay simple, as long as it gives your day enough shape while your brain adjusts.

-Resist this.
-Social connection is one of the most powerful natural dopamine sources, and isolating during the flatline tends to deepen the depression.
+Social connection is one of the stronger natural reward sources.
 Even small interactions count: a text conversation, a phone call, sitting in a coffee shop around other people.
-You don’t need to be the life of the party.
-You just need to not disappear.
+Aim for enough contact to keep isolation from taking over.

 Start a simple daily log.
 Rate your mood, energy, and libido on a 1 to 10 scale each evening.
 When you're in the middle of the flatline, everything feels static.
 But when you look back at a week of data, you'll often see gradual improvement that you couldn't feel in real time.